1. Prominent Calls to Action (CTAs)

 Having a mobile responsive design has been important for a few years but has become increasingly important as every day passes.
-In the summer of 2015, Google announce a major mobile algorithm update that penalized websites that aren’t mobile friendly.
+In the summer of 2015, Google announced a major mobile algorithm update that penalizes websites that aren’t mobile friendly.
 In May of 2016, Google announced that it would strengthen the ranking signal from mobile-friendly websites.

 4. Make Navigation Natural and Intuitive

 When someone lands on your site, they should know what to do and where to go.
 If they do not, they are likely to abandon ship.

 Ideally, hiring a professional photographer to come in your store for a few hours and take photos is the way to go.
 The next best approach would be a combination of high-quality, self-taken, in-store images.
 These can supplement unique and applicable stock photography images.
 You want to be careful selecting stock photography, as bad stock photography is bland and generic at best and ridiculous at worst.

 6. Include Social Sharing Buttons and Content Blocks